cryptape/nostr-binding/docs/nostr-lock-script.md

 2. Serialize this dummy event and calculate its length.
-Actually, since all fields are in fixed length(`created_at` will be changed after 200 years), this length is a static value.
+Actually, since all fields are in fixed length(`created_at` will be changed after 200 years), this length is a static value(572).
 3. Fill `lock` in `WitnessArgs` with zeros, matching the calculated length above.
 4. Calculate the `sighash_all`.
 5. Assemble a new `event` with `sighash_all` and other information.
 Ensure the `created_at` field remains the same length.